ibenes/freecell/README.md

 #### Memory usage
 Breadth-first strategies can get really wild allocating all the states to explore.
-Maximal memory consumption can be limited using `--memory-limit NB_BYTES`.
+Maximal memory consumption can be limited using `--mem-limit NB_BYTES`.
 If the program takes more than `NB_BYTES` in resident memory usage, it aborts itself.